 Agrabah doesn’t really add much in terms of variety to the dynamic level design.
 There are no booby traps attacking you or barring your path, though you can run into those drop-away shutters from before.
 At least I think they drop away.
 They sure take their damn time, and they’re pretty rare to boot.
 Oh, and all the Pot Spiders from KH1 have been replaced with Barrel Spiders because Pot Spiders don’t exist in this game.
 One nice thing that does happen on Agrabah’s overworld is its Looming Darkness room in the remake, which is made up of market stalls in a sort of destructible maze.
 The Heartless in a Looming Darkness room try to bum-rush you, so destroy the stalls and you’ll be giving them a beeline!

 Since Agrabah has nothing worth talking about, let’s talk about Blue Map Cards instead.
 The Blue cards are a more expansive topic than the Red and Green, offering all kinds of features, as well as a higher drop rate for cards when you break objects in the rooms they spawn.
 Let’s start with the worst of the set!
 Remember when I bemoaned the use of the Random Joker on its own, and that it just creates a random room you could have created manually?
 That’s because it duplicates the function of the Mingling Worlds card, which does nothing but provide a random room that will never be the room you want.
 It’s a card that is only interesting if you’re so bored with CoM that you’d rather do anything other than play intelligently.
-It doesn’t even have the boosted drop rate from destructibles (since it “stops being” a blue card once it picks a room).
+It doesn’t even necessarily have the boosted drop rate from destructibles, since it “stops being” a blue card if it picks a red or green room.
 Chuck ’em.